unadlib/iflow/README.md

 # iFlow
-iFlow is a simple state/action management framework.
-It's a Hybrid state/action framework support mutable and immutable.
+iFlow is a simple state management framework.

 ### What's iFlow?